YU-Zhejian/art_modern/Readme.md

 ### Simulating RNA-Seq Data using _C.
 Elegans_ Transcriptome

-Simulating transcriptome is a little bit more complicated since each cDNA molecules have different counts.
-Strand-specific library technologies also generates RNA-Seq data on one strand only.
+Simulating transcriptome is a little bit more complicated since each cDNA molecule has different counts.
+Strand-specific library technologies also generate RNA-Seq data on one strand only.
 You're recommended to use [YASIM](https://pypi.org/project/YASIM) or other high-level simulators to generate expression for each cDNA molecule.
-You may also easily convert outputs from [featureCounts](https://subread.sourceforge.net/featureCounts.html), [htseq-count](https://htseq.readthedocs.io/en/latest/), [Salmon](https://salmon.readthedocs.io/en/latest/), [Kalisto](https://pachterlab.github.io/kallisto/) or [STAR](https://github.com/alexdobin/STAR) to the format supported by `art_modern`.
+You may also easily convert outputs from [featureCounts](https://subread.sourceforge.net/featureCounts.html), [htseq-count](https://htseq.readthedocs.io/en/latest/), [Salmon](https://salmon.readthedocs.io/en/latest/), [Kallisto](https://pachterlab.github.io/kallisto/) or [STAR](https://github.com/alexdobin/STAR) to the format supported by `art_modern`.
 The unified coverage model (i.e., like WGS) is also supported.

 Please note that cDNAs with insufficient length will be ignored.
 We also do not support circular RNA simulation.